Subaru recalls 72,000 vehicles in U.S. for possible auto brake failure

-The recall affects certain 2015 and 2016 model-year vehicles equipped with the Eyesight Driver Assist System made by Subaru, a unit of Fuji Heavy Industries (7270.T), the documents by the U.S. National Highway Traffic Safety Administration said.
+The recall affects certain 2015 and 2016 model-year vehicles equipped with the Eyesight Driver Assist System made by Subaru, a unit of Fuji Heavy Industries, the documents by the U.S. National Highway Traffic Safety Administration said.

 The documents reflected that a fix for the issue was incorporated into vehicle production lines in the United States and Japan.